Stade Bollaert-Delelis

 The Stade Bollaert-Delelis ([stad bɔlaʁt dələlis]) is the main football stadium in Lens, France, that was built in 1933.
 It is the home of RC Lens.
 The stadium's capacity is 38,223 – about 7,000 more than the city's population.
-The stadium was originally named after Félix Bollaert, a director of Compagnie des Mines de Lens, who was anxious to promote the development of sports clubs in the city.
-Construction began in 1931, though Bollaert died shortly before the stadium's inauguration.
-It was renamed Stade Bollaert-Delelis in 2012 after the death of André Delelis, former mayor of the city and politician who served as the Minister of Commerce under President François Mitterrand.
+The stadium was originally named after Félix Bollaert, a director of Compagnie des Mines de Lens who was anxious to promote the development of sports clubs in the city.
+Construction began in 1931, but Bollaert had died shortly before the stadium's inauguration.
+It was renamed Stade Bollaert-Delelis in 2012 after the death of André Delelis, the former mayor of the city who was politician who served as the Minister of Commerce under President François Mitterrand.

 History

 The stadium has hosted matches in the following major international tournaments: